Dr Andrew Findlay

 Cosmetic dentistry has remained one of the cornerstones of his everyday practicing life.
 Andrew is a firm believer that continuing education is an important part of a dentist’s career and so is always keen to learn about new dental materials and innovative cosmetic techniques for the benefit of his patients.

-He has a particular interest in all aspects oral rehabilitation and the restoration of broken-down dentitions back to full health
+He has a particular interest in all aspects of oral rehabilitation and the restoration of broken-down dentitions back to full health

 Andrew has a particular interest in the field of Dental Sleep Medicine.
 Snoring and Sleep Apnoea are very under-recognised conditions which can often carry significant health risks.
-Andrew works closely with the Respiratory Physicians and the technical Team at the University of Otago WellSleep Centre.
+Andrew works closely with the Respiratory Physicians and the technical team at the University of Otago WellSleep Centre.
 Dental devices, appropriate advice and follow-up can often be very effective strategies for managing these conditions.

-Andrew maintains his enthusiasm for dentistry and blends it with his family life and a passion for surfing, mountain-biking and all-things outdoors.
+Andrew maintains his enthusiasm for dentistry and blends it with his family life and a passion for surfing, mountain-biking, and all-things outdoors.